 Jonathan Griffin.
-Hosting Expert & Editor @ The Webmaster:"SiteGround's shared hosting is incredibly good value, offering a rich array of features and fast hosting support.
-We recommend their GrowBig plan which offers more resources, all the features of their SuperCacher (MemCached, OpCache), priority support, and 30-days premium backups as standard. "
+Editor, Hosting Expert, SEO Developer, & SEO Consultant."SiteGround's SSD hosting is incredibly good value, offering a rich array of features and fast hosting support.
+I recommend their GrowBig plan which offers more resources, all the features of their SuperCacher (MemCached, OpCache), priority support, and 30-days premium backups as standard. "

 - FREE 30-days Premium backups with GrowBig or GoGeek plans.